rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-018/index.md

 ### [Exploring WebSocket with Rust and Tide](https://javierviola.com/post/exploring-websocket-with-rust-and-tide/)

 An exploration post on how to use WebSockets with [Tide](https://github.com/http-rs/tide) framework by creating a simple tic-tac-toc game.
 It's focused on how to implement `ws` to enable all time of real time apps (and games) with Rust and Tide.
+You can also [play online](https://tic-tac-tide.labs.javierviola.com/).

 ## Engine Updates